AltamarMx/EnerHabitat/README.md

 ```

-#### solveCS
+### solveCS
-Solves the constructive system's inside temperature for a Tsa simulation dataframe.
+Solves the constructive system's inside temperature for a Tsa simulation dataframe

 ```python
 import enerhabitat as eh